SLATTY54/NetVOD/README.md

 - your birthdate
 - add a biography

+There is a system of comments on each episode.
+To be able to comment you have to access an episode of a serie, you'll see a red button "Donner votre avis" in the top right corner.
+If you click on it, you'll be able to write a comment and add a note.
+You can also see the comments of other users by clicking on the red button "voir les commentaires" on the series' page.

+Last cool feature to know about: you can add a serie to your favorites by clicking on the star in the bottom left corner of the catalog page.
+You'll see the list of your favorites on the homepage.

 # Dashboard of the features
 You can access the dashboard by clicking on this link: